fluid-cloudnative/fluid/docs/zh/dev/api_doc.md

 </td>
 <td>
 <p>DataLoadRef specifies the running DataLoad job that targets this Dataset.
-This is mainly used as a lock to prevent concurrent DataLoad jobs.</p>
+This is mainly used as a lock to prevent concurrent DataLoad jobs.
+Deprecated, use OperationRef instead</p>
 </td>
 </tr>
 <tr>